gordon-dsc/ethank-data-science-project/README.md

 # Data Science Research Project

 ## Introduction
+write a really cool introduction to the research topic

+## Software and Platform

+    -   Software (R, RStudio, Git) and packages (e.g., httr2, rvest, tidyr, etc.) including version numbers

+    -   Platform (Windows, macOS) including version numbers

+## Documentation Map

+A map of your directory tree (see the example above) that includes all files and folder in your project

+-   project/

+    -   README.md

+    -   example_analysis.qmd

+    -   data/

+        -   imported_data/

+            -   metadata/

+                -   source.txt

+                -   codebook.txt

+        -   cleaned_data/

+            -   metadata/

+                -   source.txt

+                -   codebook.txt

+    -   scripts/

+        -   import.qmd

+        -   cleaning.qmd

+        -   exploration.qmd

+    -   output/

+        -   final_data.csv

+## Conclusion
+conclusion of project - how it answers research question

+## How to Reproduce

+    -   Step-by-step instructions that make it possible for a person unfamiliar with your project to reproduce the final_data.csv file

+    -   These instructions should walk through the documentation map, clearly outlining the relationships between scripts and files (e.g., the data/imported_data/example.csv file is passed into scripts/cleaning.qmd to produce final_data.csv)

+## Old README instructions
 The organizational structure (i.e., the specific way in which the files are nested within folders) of this repository is based on Project TIER's Documentation Protocol (version 4.0).
 [Project TIER](https://www.projecttier.org) (Teaching Integrity in Empirical Research), based out of Haverford College, is a multidisciplinary initiative created to promote reproducible data workflows in undergraduate curricula.
 In addition to hosting pedagogical training workshops for educators, Project TIER also maintains a guide, called the [TIER Protocol](https://www.projecttier.org/tier-protocol/protocol-4-0/), that outlines best practices in reproducible analysis.
 While this repository template takes considerable inspiration from the TIER Protocol, it differs in a couple key ways:

 1. It simplifies the TIER Protocol in a way that is commensurate with the scope of the class project it is associated with.